NCAR/NCAR_mkdocs_template/docs/index.md

 ## How to Use this Template Repository? 🛠️

 For detailed information on how to get started using this template, please visit the [How to Use this Template](getting-started) page.

+If you have any questions regarding this workflow, please feel free to reach out to [CISL Consulting Services Group](mailto:csg@ucar.edu) for assistance.